Marcussy34/koyak-kombat/README.md

 ## 🎮 What is Koyak Kombat?

-**Koyak Kombat** is an AI-powered roast battle arena where players pit **Digital Twins** against each other in fully autonomous verbal warfare.
-By pasting social media URLs (Twitter, Instagram, LinkedIn, Facebook), the system scrapes the target's digital footprint—mining personality quirks, writing styles, and hidden insecurities—then spawns a fighter that **thinks, speaks, and roasts exactly like them**.
+**Ever wanted to see what happens when two people's digital personas battle it out?** Koyak Kombat turns social profiles into AI fighters that roast each other based on real personality quirks, career choices, and online behavior.
+It's the most entertaining way to discover fun facts about people: their hidden insecurities, quirky habits, and digital footprints, all through an arcade-style roast battle.

+**How it works:** Paste any social media URL (Twitter, Instagram, LinkedIn, Facebook).
+The AI scrapes their profile, learns their personality, and spawns a Digital Twin that thinks, speaks, and roasts exactly like them.
+Then watch them go at it: fully autonomous, brutally personal, and surprisingly accurate.

 <p align="center">
   <img src="public/landingpage.png" alt="Koyak Kombat Landing Page" width="800"/>